 Joint Position Statement of AAIDD and The Arc

-A full and active life supported by caring relationships can reduce the occurrence of challenging behaviors in people with intellectual and/or developmental disabilities.* However, if such behaviors occur, people with intellectual and/or developmental disabilities and those who support them must have access to positive behavioral supports that focus on improved quality of life as well as reductions in the behaviors.
+A full and active life supported by caring relationships can reduce the occurrence of challenging behaviors in people with intellectual and developmental disabilities (IDD).* However, if such behaviors occur, people with IDD and those who support them must have access to positive behavioral supports that focus on improved quality of life as well as reductions in the behaviors.

 Research-based positive behavioral supports should be readily available in natural settings including the family home.
 Families, caregivers, educators, direct support personnel, and other professionals and paraprofessionals should be provided with training and support in implementing effective positive behavioral interventions and supports in all environments.

 Behavioral supports should be individually designed and positive, emphasize learning, offer choice and social integration, be culturally appropriate, and include modifying environments as needed.

 The Arc and AAIDD are opposed to all aversive procedures, such as electric shock, deprivation, seclusion and isolation.
 Interventions must not withhold essential food and drink, cause physical and/or psychological pain or result in humiliation or discomfort.
 Physical restraints should only be used as a last resort to eliminate the danger of physical injury to self or others.

 The following factors should be considered in developing a positive behavioral intervention plan:

 - The circumstances and environment in which the behavior occurred;

 - The perspectives of the individual, his or her family and their social/cultural background and values;

 - The contributing factors, such as physical or medical conditions, social and environmental influences;